 Average speeds by type of cycling (road, velotaf, mountain bike...)

-Cycling speed varies widely according to the type of use and the rider's skill level.
+Cycling speed varies greatly according to use and level of cyclist.
 Here's an overview of the different average speeds a cyclist can reach in an hour, depending on his or her riding style.
 For a leisurely ride, speed is between 10 and 15 kilometers per hour.
 At this speed, you can enjoy the scenery without straining your pedals.

-**Families with children or beginners often adopt this pace, covering between 10 and 15 kilometers in an hour ** Velotaf represents an intermediate level, with an average speed of 15 to 20 kilometers per hour.
+**Families with children or beginners often adopt this pace, which enables them to cover between 10 and 15 kilometers in an hour ** The vélotaf represents an intermediate level with an average speed of 15 to 20 kilometers per hour.
 People who cycle to work maintain this pace, which offers a good compromise between physical effort and speed of movement.
-Over the course of an hour, a velotafeur will cover between 15 and 20 kilometers, depending on traffic conditions and his or her route.
+Over the course of an hour, a cyclist will cover between 15 and 20 kilometers, depending on traffic conditions and his or her route.

 Sporting outings enable higher speeds to be reached, between 25 and 30 kilometers per hour.
 Regular cyclists who train several times a week reach this level of performance.
 This speed requires good physical condition and a suitable bike.
 In one hour, a sports cyclist covers between 25 and 30 kilometers on flat terrain.

-Competition represents the highest level, with speeds in excess of 40 kilometers per hour.
-Experienced professional and amateur cyclists maintain these speeds thanks to intense training and high-performance equipment.
+competition represents the highest level, with speeds exceeding 40 kilometers per hour.
+Experienced professional and amateur cyclists maintain these speeds through intense training and high-performance equipment.
 Over the course of an hour, these athletes can cover more than 40 kilometers in optimal conditions.

 What factors influence the distance covered?

 Physical condition and experience largely determine the distance covered.
 A trained cyclist develops endurance, muscular power and cardiovascular capacity.
-Experience also helps optimize effort and pedaling technique.
-Beginners make rapid progress during the first few months of regular use.
+Experience also helps to optimize effort and pedaling technique.
+Beginners make rapid progress during the first few months of regular practice.

-Bike type plays a major role in performance.
-A road bike can reach higher speeds thanks to its geometry and light weight.
+The type of bike plays a major role in performance.
+A road bike enables you to reach higher speeds thanks to its geometry and light weight .
 Mountain bikes, more robust and versatile, are suitable for rough roads but slow down on the road.
 City bikes offer comfort and practicality for urban commuting.
 Electric bikes make climbing hills easier and maintain a constant speed.

 Weather conditions have a direct impact on speed.
 Headwinds can reduce speed by 20% to 30%.
-Rain makes the road slippery and reduces visibility.
-Temperature also influences performance: excessive heat tires more quickly, while cold stiffens muscles.
+Rain makes roads slippery and reduces visibility.
+Temperature also influences performance: excessive heat fatigues more quickly, while cold stiffens muscles.

-Terrain and topography have a considerable impact on pace.
-Climbs reduce speed, sometimes to as little as 8-10 km/h.
+Terrain and topography considerably modify pace.
+Climbs reduce speed, sometimes by as much as 8-10 km/h.
 Descents allow you to accelerate, but require vigilance.
-The road surface also has an impact on speed: smooth asphalt favors progress, unlike stony roads.
+The road surface also has an impact on speed: smooth asphalt favors progress, unlike stony paths.

 Finally, traffic and the urban environment create specific constraints.
 Red lights, intersections and other users mean frequent stops.
-Bicycle paths enable you to maintain a more regular pace.
+Bicycle paths allow you to maintain a more regular pace.
 Pedestrian zones require reduced speed.

 Our (professional) tips for improving cycling performance